MicrosoftDocs/win32/desktop-src/ProcThread/creating-processes.md

 # Create processes

 The [CreateProcess](/windows/win32/api/processthreadsapi/nf-processthreadsapi-createprocessa) function creates a new process that runs independently of the creating process.
-However, for simplicity, the relationship is called a parent-child relationship.
+For simplicity, this relationship is called a parent-child relationship.

 The following code demonstrates how to create a process.